dequelabs/axe-core-nuget/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 Thank you for reporting an issue with one of our packages.
-Please provide all necessary information to reproduce the issue to assit with investigation
+Please provide all necessary information to reproduce the issue to assist with investigation

 ## Which package were you using when you encountered the issue?**
 - [ ] Deque.AxeCore.Selenium